lionel87/fast-tree-builder/README.md

 [![Coverage Status](https://coveralls.io/repos/github/lionel87/fast-tree-builder/badge.svg?branch=master)](https://coveralls.io/github/lionel87/fast-tree-builder?branch=master)
 ![Maintenance](https://img.shields.io/maintenance/yes/2025)

-`fast-tree-builder` is a high-performance TypeScript-first utility for constructing trees from iterable collections.
-It supports flexible input formats and fully customizable output node structures, enabling safe and idiomatic manipulation of hierarchical data.
+`fast-tree-builder` is a utility for easy tree building from iterable collections, enabling safe and predictable access to hierarchical data.
+It supports highly customizable input and output shapes.

 ## Prerequisites

 - You have a list of items,
 - each item is identifiable by a unique id,
-- the items are connected via a *parent id* OR *children ids*.
+- the items are connected via a *parent id* OR *child ids*.

 ## Features

-- **Fully Typed and Customizable** – TypeScript support with correct types for the built tree.
-- **Supports Both `parentId` and `childIds` Models** – Choose your relation style via options.
+- **Supports `parentId` and `childIds` Models** – Choose your relation style via options.
+- **Fully Typed** – TypeScript support with correct types for the built tree.
+- **Highly Customizable** – Design the node structure as you like.
-- **Iterable Input Support** – Works on arrays, sets, or any iterable.
+- **Any Iterable Accepted** – Works on arrays, sets, or any iterable type.
-- **Flexible Key Types** – Anything can be an identifier.
-Relations checked with (`childKey === parentKey`) comparison.
+- **Flexible ID Types** – Anything can be an identifier; relations matched with `childId === parentId`.
-- **Fully Customizable Node Structure**: Design the node structure as you like.
-- **O(n) Tree Construction** – Efficient building from unordered data, no sorting needed.
+- **Efficient Tree Construction** – Builds trees from unordered data in O(n) time.
 - **Bi-Directional Tree Links** – Nodes can store both `children` and `parent` references.
-- **Multi-Root Support** – Handles disjoint trees naturally if no virtual root is present.
+- **Multi-Root Support** – Handles disjoint trees naturally.
-- **Map of Nodes** – Returned `Map` allows constant-time access to any node.
+- **Arbitary Node Access** – Returns a `Map` that allows constant-time access to any node.
 - **Tree Validation** – Detects cycles or nodes reachable through multiple paths.
 - **Reference Validation** – Optionally enforce that all parent/child links are valid.
+- **Depth Values** – Optionally includes a depth value in each node.

 ## Installation